 4. Computational modeling of transition-metal-catalyzed reactions

-Potential doctoral-thesis research directors: Dr Josep Maria Luís Luís, Dr Miquel Solà Puig, Dr Sergey Vyboyshchikov, Dr Albert Poater Teixidor
+Potential doctoral-thesis research directors: Dr Josep Maria Luís Luís, Dr Miquel Solà Puig, Dr Sergey Vyboyshchikov, Dr Albert Poater Teixidor, Dr Jordi Mestres López

 5. Theoretical chemistry, Modelling and Molecular Engineering

-Potential doctoral thesis directors: Dr. Emili Besalú Llorà, Dr. Miquel Duran Portas, Dr. Pedro Salvador Sedano, Dr. Sílvia Simon Rabaseda, Dr. Marcel Swart, Dr. Alexander Voitiouk, Dr. Lluís Blancafort San José, Dr. Ferran Feixas Geronès, Dr. Eduard Matito Gras, Dr. Sílvia Osuna Oliveras, Dr. Jordi Poater Teixidor
+Potential doctoral-thesis research directors: Dr Emili Besalú Llorà, Dr Miquel Duran Portas, Dr Pedro Salvador Sedano, Dr Sílvia Simon Rabaseda, Dr Marcel Swart, Dr Lluís Blancafort San José, Dr Ferran Feixas Geronès, Dr Sílvia Osuna Oliveras, Dr Marc Garcia Borràs, Dr Eduard Matito Gras (DIPC, San Sebastian), Dr Jordi Poater Teixidor (IQTC,UB, Barcelona)